 Everyone loves a rock star

 What country legend Brent Kane needs is a good old fashioned hook-up.
-With pressure to write his next album mounting and the sales from his latest album teetering, Brent needs to find his muse -hot sex with no commitment–fast.
+With pressure to write his next album mounting and the sales from his latest album teetering, Brent needs to find his muse -female distraction with no commitment–fast.
 So when Brent holes up at his best friend’s ranch in Somewhere Texas to write his next single the last thing he expected was to find his muse in the form of his best friend’s little sister.

 DJ Diaz, the nonsense part owner of the Double D Ranch, is not at all affected by Brent’s good looks and play boy charm.
 She’s fallen once before and learned firsthand the heartache of loving a rock star.
 But spending time with the man who let her down ten years ago shows her that something’s missing from her life–fun.

 But will DJ be able to keep her heart from becoming involved in this “just for fun” relationship?
 And more importantly, will Brent?

 The table was worn and a bit sticky, and the beer had that warm fuzz that tickled the back of his throat, but the bar was dark and crowded.
 It gave him a sense of anonymity—just what Brent needed.